 3. Schools on Lockdown... because of an Emu!

-For two months, a mysterious Emu ran through southern Delaware, causing schools to be on lockdown and thousands of residents to worry about encountering the bird.
+When it comes to the weirdest things to happen in Delaware, this might take the cake.
+For two months, a mysterious Emu ran through Delaware, causing schools to be on lockdown and thousands of residents to worry about encountering the bird.
 Nobody ever claimed the emu, but it was finally captured in a neighborhood in Odessa and relocated to a new home at a Delaware ranch, where he was renamed Eddie Horace.
-Just another day in Southern Delaware.
+Just another day in historic, charming Delaware.

 4. Daycare Fight Club